City of Angels (soundtrack)

 City of Angels: Music from the Motion Picture is the soundtrack album for the film City of Angels, released by Warner Bros.
-Records on March 31, 1998 (see 1998 in music).
+Records on March 31, 1998.

 Reception

 Yahoo!
 Music's Craig Rosen, who called the album "a stroke of marketing genius", speculated that executive producer Rob Cavallo, who was head of Alanis Morissette and the Goo Goo Dolls' management firm, "was instrumental in making sure the soundtrack provided a nice set-up for the forthcoming Morissette and Goo Goo Dolls albums [Supposed Former Infatuation Junkie and Dizzy Up the Girl, respectively] ...
 Record executives and managers love big hits from soundtracks, especially when they dovetail into a new release by one of their artists.
 That's the case with both Morissette and the Goo Goo Dolls and it's not a mere coincidence."
 Bob Bell, a new release buyer for the Wherehouse Entertainment chain of stores in Torrance, California, said the marketing of the album was "amazing" and attributed its early strong sales to Morissette's "Uninvited".
 He said of the Goo Goo Dolls that the soundtrack "helped to re-establish them ... [it] brought them back into our minds".
 Robert Scally wrote of "Uninvited", "Placing exclusives on soundtracks ... has been a successful tactic for creating a buzz around the album while highlighting the musical artist".